apache/airflow/docs/apache-airflow/concepts/dags.rst

 * A double asterisk (``**``) can be used to match across directories.
 For example, ``**/__pycache__/`` will ignore ``__pycache__`` directories in each sub-directory to infinite depth.
-* If there is a ``/`` at the beginning or middle (or both) of the pattern, then the pattern is relative to the directory level of the particular .airflowifnore file itself.
+* If there is a ``/`` at the beginning or middle (or both) of the pattern, then the pattern is relative to the directory level of the particular .airflowignore file itself.
 Otherwise the pattern may also match at any level below the .airflowignore level.

 The ``.airflowignore`` file should be put in your ``DAG_FOLDER``.
 For example, you can prepare